 Setting the table

-Make meal prep a family affair by getting everyone involved.
-Even young children can help set and clear the table for meals.
-This is a perfect starting point for introducing kids to kitchen basics.
+Get everyone involved in making meal prep a family affair.
+Even young children can help set and clear the table for meals, which is a perfect starting point for introducing kids to kitchen basics.

 Making lunches for school

-An easy way to help kids learn how to make healthy food choices is to let them have a hand in packing lunches for school.
+An easy way to help kids learn how to make healthy food choices is to let them help pack lunches for school.
 Sandwiches are an easy first dish for kids to make and a staple for school lunches.
 Encourage kids to come up with their own sandwich and snack ideas for their lunchboxes.

 Baking